NichtsHsu/usb-regulus/README.md

     sudo apt install libusb-1.0-0-dev libudev-dev
     ```

 4. Open Qt Creator, and select this project, then build.
+Or, if you would to build with terminal:

+    ```bash
+    cd usb-regulus
+    mkdir build
+    cd build
+    {Your Qt Install Path}/gcc_64/bin/qmake ..
+    make
+    ```

 ### MacOS